mikeshulman/narya/README.md

 There is a symmetry operation `sym` that acts on at-least-two dimensional cubes, swapping or transposing the last two dimensions.
 Like `refl`, the argument of `sym` must also synthesize, but in this case it must synthesize a "2-dimensional" type.
 (The need to be able to "detect" 2-dimensionality here is roughly what imposes the requirements on our normalization/typechecking algorithm mentioned above.)

 Combining versions of `refl` and `sym` yields arbitrary higher-dimensional "degeneracies" (from the BCH cube category).
-There is also a generic syntax for such degeneracies: `M⁽¹ʳ²⁾` or `M^(1r2)` where the superscript represents the degeneracy, with `r` denoting a degenerate dimension and nonzero digits denoting a permutation.
-In the unlikely event you are working with dimensions greater than nine, you can separate multi-digit numbers and `r` with a hyphen, e.g. `M⁽¹⁻²⁻³⁻⁴⁻⁵⁻⁶⁻⁷⁻⁸⁻⁹⁻¹⁰⁾` or `M^(0-1-2-3-4-5-6-7-8-9-10)`.
+There is also a generic syntax for such degeneracies: `M⁽¹ᵉ²⁾` or `M^(1e2)` where the superscript represents the degeneracy, with `e` denoting a degenerate dimension and nonzero digits denoting a permutation.
+(The `e` stands for "equality"; in the future other letters will be used to denote other "directions" of higher-dimensionality.)
+In the unlikely event you are working with dimensions greater than nine, you can separate multi-digit numbers and letters with a hyphen, e.g. `M⁽¹⁻²⁻³⁻⁴⁻⁵⁻⁶⁻⁷⁻⁸⁻⁹⁻¹⁰⁾` or `M^(0-1-2-3-4-5-6-7-8-9-10)`.

 ### Cubes of variables